Executive and Life Members

 Papanui High School

 Phil is Assistant HOD HPE: Outdoor Education at Papanui High School in Christchurch and has been active within the Canterbury EONZ region since the early 2000s.
 He recently completed a Masters Thesis investigating Māori student perspectives in Outdoor Education and the implications for cultural responsive pedagogies in outdoor programmes.
 Phil has a passion for engaging students with Aotearoa New Zealand's unique outdoor environments, creating connections with the places they live in, and facilitating care and sound decision-making in our interactions with natural environments.
 Phil enjoys tramping, mountain biking, sea kayaking and tree planting in his spare time.

-Fiona McDonald - Immediate past co-chair
+Fiona McDonald - Interim CEO

 Fiona is an Education Outside the Classroom consultant, project manager, and assessor.
 She works with a number of organisations.
 She a member of the Ministry of Education Reference group that was involved in the development and ongoing review of the EOTC Guidelines.
-She is also a board member with Recreation Aotearoa.

 Previously Fiona has worked as a teacher, Head of Faculty, Assistant and Deputy Principal at a high school level.
 She works with Skills Active supporting qualification development, moderation, and assessment.
 She is an auditor for Qualworx.

 Fiona strongly believes in the value of quality integrated cross-curriculum EOTC for students.

 Otago University, Teaching Fellow Victoria University of Wellington

 Libby has a long career in education, starting in primary and secondary teaching before moving to the tertiary sector.
 She spent sixteen years developing PLD experiences, and in-school one-on-one support, across the schooling sector, mainly involved in, but not limited to, the HPE learning space.